-Prepare the chocolate layer
+Step 3: Prepare the chocolate layer

-For the chocolate ganache, add the coconut milk to a saucepan and bring to a simmer - do not boil.
+For the chocolate ganache, add the coconut milk to a saucepan and bring it to a simmer - do not boil.

-Chop the chocolate into small chunks and place it into a heat resistant bowl.
+Chop the chocolate into small chunks and place it into a heat-resistant bowl.
 Pour the heated coconut milk on top of the chocolate and stir well.
 Add in the vanilla and salt and mix until evenly combined.

 Pour the chocolate ganache on top of the set mint layer in the tart tin and gently tap the tin on your work surface to knock out any air bubbles.